 Benefits Of Sulfate-Free Shampoo

-- Sulfate-free shampoos help retain the natural moisture of the hair so that your hair does not lose its natural shine and softness.
+- Retains moisture and repairs hair: If you have dyed or chemically-treated your hair, use a sulfate-free shampoo to breathe back life into your hair.
+Sulfate-free shampoos help retain the natural moisture of your hair, so that it does not lose its natural shine and softness.

-- If you have colored hair, sulfate-free shampoos are a blessing.
-Unlike their counterparts, these are gentle on the hair and won't strip your hair of its color too fast.
+- Retains hair color: If you have colored hair, sulfate-free shampoos are a blessing.
+Unlike their counterparts, these are gentle and won't strip your hair of its color too fast.

-- Sulfates are harsh on the scalp and may cause irritation and itchiness.
+- Reduces irritation: Sulfates are harsh on the scalp and may cause irritation and itchiness.
 Sulfate-free shampoos are much milder and can help you control scalp inflammation.

-- Sulfate-free shampoos are gentle for your eyes too.
-They don't produce an unpleasant burning experience if you accidentally get a bit of shampoo in your eye.
+- Tear-free: Sulfate-free shampoos are gentle for your eyes too.
+They don't produce an unpleasant burning experience if you get a bit of shampoo in your eye.

-- Since they are made mainly out of plant derivatives, sulfate-free shampoos are environmentally friendly.
+- Safe for the environment: Since they are made mainly out of plant derivatives, sulfate-free shampoos are environmentally friendly.

-- Sulfate-free shampoos work wonders on low porosity hair, which means that your hair finds it difficult to gain moisture.
+- Adds moisture to the hair: Sulfate-free shampoos work wonders on low porosity hair, which means that your hair finds it difficult to gain moisture.
 They help moisturize your hair and tame frizz.

 - Sulfate-free shampoos help you avoid long-term exposure to possibly toxic chemical compounds.